FACTS AND GUIDELINES ABOUT WYC ISHTANGA SESSIONS:

 Come regularly.
 It’s okay to practice as little as once a week, but it works better to come more often.
 That may seem challenging, but you’ll be amazed how quickly things change.
 Again, just have fun and see if it makes sense eventually for you to come to class at least three times a week.
 And a short practice is better than none.
 Come, have fun, and when things get heavy—as they will at some point—let the instructor know.
 It’s all part of our common journey together.
 Again, the higher practices of yoga are done in relation to transpersonal unifications.

 WYC is focused on developing teachers.
-Ashtanga is itself a kind of teacher training program.
+Ishtanga is itself a kind of teacher training program.
 At WYC, we just make sure that it works for everyone, including students who are completely new to practicing yoga and have no intention of being Ashtanga teachers.
 That’s fine.
 The sequence repetition helps everyone understand what they’re doing, and also helps teachers in training apprehend instructional points.
 It’s like the musical scales.
 Every musician benefits from practicing scales.
-Ashtanga is teaches the scales of yoga.
+Ishtanga teaches the scales of yoga.

 And everyone practicing yoga needs to know the Sanskrit pose and concept names.
 The memorization is not just for identification purposes, but also for spiritual knowledge.
 For example, the word “Ashtanga” means “eight-limbs.”
 That tells us there are eight yogic practices.
 The first two are behavioral practices called the Yamas and Niyamas.
 You can read about them on a separate page.
 In class, you’ll learn how to practice them “energetically.”
 That means it involves energy experiencing.
 You will also be taught how to do the Pose Practice (Asana) in connection with energy experiencing.

 You will also be taught how to practice not just in relation to yourself, but in relation to others.
-That’s important whether or not you have any interest in being a yoga instructor because the higher limbs of Ashtanga Yoga require increasing amounts of “transpersonal” awareness and no one gains transpersonal awareness without transcending personal-level concern.
+That’s important whether or not you have any interest in being a yoga instructor because the higher limbs of the real Ashtanga Yoga (from the Yoga Sutras) require increasing amounts of “transpersonal” awareness and no one gains transpersonal awareness without transcending personal-level concern.

 So to really do yoga is to become a teacher.
 You don’t have to become a yoga instructor but if you really practice yoga, you become a teacher.
 That’s what we pray for, and to help things work on a teacher-level understanding of prayerfulness itself, we do the Ashtanga chant (recorded on the WYC CD you now own) with the idea of it connecting us to the energy of Prayer Itself.
 It’s not just more religious that way, it’s scientific.
 We’re not praying to God, we’re praying for the energy of Prayer Itself to fall into our experience and the Sanskrit word for Fallen Prayer is Patanajali.
 Most Ashtanga people think of Patanjali as a man, or even a God, but we don’t.
 Patanjali is an Indian name, but at WYC, we look at it as a concept—a beautiful energetic concept.